 - Acute pain while moving from sitting to standing.
-This symptom is particularly interesting, as Dr Maigne found that all of the patients he tested who had this particular symptom had a coccyx that partially dislocated or moved abnormally when the patient sat down.
+This symptom is particularly interesting, as Dr Maigne found that all of the patients he tested who had pain in the bottom on moving from sitting to standing had a coccyx that partially dislocated or moved abnormally when the patient sat down.
 This was reported in the medical paper, Treatment strategies for coccydynia.
-The reason for the pain is thought to be that there are various muscles you use for rising which are also attached to the coccyx.
+The reason for the pain is thought to be that there are various muscles you use for rising from sitting which are also attached to the coccyx.
 When you go to rise, the muscles pull on the coccyx, pulling it out of position if the joint is damaged.
-Note - Sally Cowell wrote: To avoid this pain, try sitting leaning forward a bit and hollow your back a lot.
+Note - Sally Cowell wrote: To avoid this bottom pain, try sitting leaning forward a bit and hollow your back a lot.
 This got rid of pain going from sitting to standing for me.

 - Sensitivity to finger pressure on the tip or edges of the coccyx

 - Like sitting on a marble that moves around